Redding Refugee Sponsor Circle

 Silver Lining Story

 Last August, Welcome Corps accepted our application to be matched with a refugee family through a USCIS-approved sponsorship program.
-Members of our group began making arrangements, gathering furniture and housewares and putting out calls to local landlords.
+Members of our group began making arrangements for transportation, gathering furniture and housewares, and putting out calls to local landlords.
 We knew it would take some time for the family to be cleared for travel by the State Department, but we envisioned helping them settle in no later than September.
 We learned the family’s names, ages, and former occupations in October.
 Then nothing.
 We held out hope that they might come before the end of the year, but the family never arrived.
 On January 24, we learned the program had been suspended indefinitely, and all pending applications for legal entry would be rejected.
 The family would not be coming.

-Nisar and Pakiza had social security cards and work authorizations, but little else, so our group jumped into action to help them start rebuilding their lives.
+Within days, we learned of a newly arrived family from Afghanistan --a father, mother, and infant-- who had come to Redding on a Diversity Visa.
+DV status grants the family permanent residency, including green cards that allow them to live and work in the United States and eventually apply for citizenship.
+The couple had social security cards and work authorizations, but little else, so our group jumped into action to help them start rebuilding their lives.
 The first week of February, members of our group secured an apartment and helped the family move in, furnishing their new home with many of the items we’d gathered for the family that never arrived.
-We drove Nisar around town so he could buy food for his family and helped him set up banking, utilities, and internet services.
-Although the family now relies on us for transportation, we will sign over a donated car to Nisar once he secures a driver’s license and insurance.
-Our group will also help pay for the family’s first six months of living expenses while Nisar looks for the job that will enable him to support his family independently.
+We drove the father around town so the father could buy food for his family and set up banking, utilities, and internet services.
+Last month, the father secured a driver’s license and insurance, and thanks to a generous donor, he now has a car of his own.
+He is now looking for work; our group has pledged to help pay the family’s living expenses until he is employed and the family's financial situation is stable.

 Redding Refugee Sponsor Circle provides a warm welcome to a safe and fulfilling new life for individuals and families fleeing violence and war in Ukraine, Afghanistan, Venezuela, and other places of danger by offering comprehensive, sustainable resettlement assistance.
 The range of services provided include housing, documentation, translation, employment, education and transportation.